20 Impactful Workplace Wellness Statistics in 2025

 Now it is expected that wellness programs extend, where possible, remote working to help people (especially those immunocompromised) avoid contracting a still relatively unknown virus.

-Discussions have also started about how companies can further the reach of wellness programs by investing in community health.
+Discussions have also started about how companies can further the reach of wellness programs by integrating corporate sustainability initiatives and investing in community health.

 The benefits of wellness programs are present throughout the whole of the employee experience.
 It starts at recruitment.
 Nearly 9 in 10 employeesOpens in a new tab consider the benefits package when evaluating an employer.